harness/developer-hub/docs/troubleshooting/chaos-engineering/troubleshooting.md

 ### Debug

 1. Check the subscriber's health; if the subscriber isn’t active, it can’t fetch the tasks to create the experiment.
+In such a case, check the logs of the subscriber and restart the subscriber pod.
 2. Check the logs of the control plane components, such as Chaos Manager and Kubernetes IFS.

 ## While executing an experiment, it directly moves to ERROR state and the execution data for the run is absent